venice-v5/venice-program-table/docs/sdk.md

         if let Ok(name) = core::str::from_utf8(name_bytes) {
             // e.g., dispatch on module name
             if name == "main" {
-                // hand off payload to your MicroPython loader }
+                // hand off payload to your language runtime }
         }
     }